Australian native bees: Pollination

+The different species of Australian native bee gather pollen in different manners, allowing each species to fit into its own niche within the Australian ecosystem.
+Native bees range from generalist pollinator species that forage on many species, like Australian stingless bees, to more specialist pollinators including Amegilla ("blue-banded bees"), which can be buzz pollination specialists.
+Australian native bees are effective pollinators of Australian native flora, and are key to the success and proliferation of plant life across the country.
+For some native flora, and even some crop species, native bees are considered to be more effective/prolific pollinators than introduced species such as the European honeybee.

-The different species of Australian native bee gather pollens in different manner.
-Research is currently underway into use of Amegilla ("blue-banded bees") for use in pollinating hydroponic tomatoes, while some hydroponic growers are petitioning for introduction to the Australian mainland of the European bumblebee, Bombus terrestris—the island continent Australia has a history of sensationally poor outcomes from introduced species so the question of use of native vs introduced bees for pollination in Australia is controversial.
+Most agricultural/commercial pollination in Australia relies on the introduced European honeybee, however there is currently a push for more research into the use of native bees for agricultural pollination to supplement this system following the introduction of the honeybee pest Varroa destructor to Australia.
+For example, some species of social stingless bees are used for pollination of crops including macadamias, avocadoes, and capsicums.
+As well as this, research is currently underway into use of blue-banded bees for use in pollinating hydroponic tomatoes due to their potential as native buzz-pollinators.
+However, some hydroponic growers are petitioning for introduction to the Australian mainland of the European bumblebee, Bombus terrestris.
+The island continent of Australia has a history of sensationally poor outcomes from introduced species so the question of use of native vs introduced bees for pollination in Australia is controversial.

 Western Australian native bees

 Approximately 800 species of native bee occur in Western Australia, and many of them are endemic.
-Like all bees, native Australian bees are a type of specialized wasp that has evolved to vegetarianism.
+Like all bees, native Australian bees are a type of specialized wasp (Apoidea) that has evolved to vegetarianism.
 They feed on nectar, but it is the female native Australian bee that will thicken the nectar to make honey before taking it back to the nest.
 Australian bees are mostly solitary insects.
 A female bee will build a nest with the aid of "workers".
 Native Australian bees face many threats, particularly from parasitic insects such as some wasps, flies and beetles.